 Whether you’re serving the whole leg or using it in your favorite soups or casseroles, smoked turkey drumsticks are easy to make in your smoker.

 So, if you cannot get to the fair to buy your favorite turkey leg, you can easily make them at home.

-Turkey legs are actually two parts; the thigh and the drumstick.
-The jumbo size drumsticks come from very large turkeys.
+Unlike chicken, these consist of two parts: the thigh and the drumstick.
+The jumbo-size drumsticks come from very large turkeys.